sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

 Quick Installation Steps of Fire with H2 Database
 ===========================================

-To get started quickly with minimal install and configuration of Sparkflows, please use the below steps.
+To get started quickly with minimal install and configuration of Sparkflows, please use the steps given below.
 If you want a production ready environment, please follow the steps in the next section.

 * Download the fire ``TGZ`` file from: https://www.sparkflows.io/download